oslo-pm/oslo-pm.github.io/_posts/2021-01-06-brian-d-foy-looking-forward-to-perl-7.md

 the meeting room.
 We recommend bringing a facemask and wearing it if necessary.

-The considerations above will be updated if the Norwegian health authorities publish updates to their recommendations.
+The considerations above will be updated if any relevant health authorities publish updates to their recommendations.
 Please check back here in case of updates.

 When attending, we request you to follow these instructions:

-* Follow any instructions demanded by local or national health autorities.
+* Follow any instructions demanded by [local (Oslo kommune)](https://www.oslo.kommune.no/koronavirus/rad-og-regler-i-oslo/arrangementer-pa-offentlig-sted/) or [national (Folkehelseinstituttet)](https://www.fhi.no/nettpub/coronavirus/rad-og-informasjon-til-andre-sektorer-og-yrkesgrupper/anbefalinger-ved--store-arrangementer-knyttet-til-koronasmitte-i-norge/) health autorities.
 * Allow us to register your name and phone number in case infection is detected later.
-* Notify the organizers if you are tested positive for COVID-19 in the following weeks.
+* Immediately notify the organizers if you are tested positive for COVID-19 at any time in the following two weeks.

 # About...